ericpan64/Covid19-Hospitalization-Prediction/README.md

 ## Description of the model

-There are two variants we explored during this project: a model trained using all possible concept_ids as features (in src/use_all_concepts), and a model trained using the counts of user-specified concept_ids as features (in src/use_compressed_concepts).
+There are two variants we explored during this project: a model trained using all possible concept_ids as features (in `src/use_all_concepts`), and a model trained using the counts of user-specified concept_ids as features (in `src/use_compressed_concepts`).
 For our final submission we used the "compressed" version was easier to deploy already performed significantly well.

-For each model, we first generate a feature set for each patient in the `/data` folder using PCA on the counts specified concept_ids, and then we apply a 10-fold cross-validation model of choice [Logistic Regression, Support Vector Machine, Random Forest] on the feature set.
+For each model, we first generate a feature set for each patient in the `/data` folder using PCA on the counts of specified concept_ids, and then we apply a 10-fold cross-validation model of choice [Logistic Regression, Support Vector Machine, Random Forest] on the feature set.
 Once the model is trained, we save the model file in the `/model`folder.
 During the inference stage, we create a feature matrix using the same set of demographics features.
 Then we load the trained model and apply the model on the feature matrix to generate a prediction file as `/output/predictions.csv`

 ## Run the model locally on synthetic EHR data